 The thick layers of material in an insulating curtain not only prevent heat loss in your home, but they also absorb sound waves.
-This work both ways, muting the sound of your neighbor’s barking dog or screaming children, while also muffling your loud music.
+This works both ways, muting the sound of your neighbor’s barking dog or screaming children while also muffling your own loud music.
 Thermal curtains can reduce the noise in your home by as much as 10 decibels.

 Thermal curtains use multiple layers of material to insulate.
 The middle layer, which is the insulating layer, consists of heat-resistant material such as foam, felt, thick cotton batting, or flannel.
 A thermal curtain should have at least two layers, although three is better.
 For maximum insulation in the summertime, they should also use blackout technology that eliminates up to 90 percent of light.

 Whether you’re talking about the insulation in your home’s walls or thermal curtains, insulation is measured using what’s known as R-value.
 The higher the R-value, the better the insulation qualities of the material.
 R-value generally ranges from 0, which is open-air, to attic insulation, which has an R-value of as high as 60.
 Windows also have an R-value.
 Single-pane windows have an R-value of 1, while Energy Star–rated windows typically have an R-value of 3.
 When properly installed, an insulated curtain can increase a window’s R-value to as high as 6.